sonatype-nexus-community/sonatype-platform-browser-extension/README.md

 Some public registires are hosted on instances of Sonatype Nexus Repository and jFrog Artifactory.
 You might also have private instances.

-[Sonatype Nexus IQ Evaluation Extension](https://chrome.google.com/webstore/detail/sonatype-nexus-iq-evaluat/kahnhlonadjlllgnilndafpajaiepdag) has support for both of these types, but this has yet to be ported to this new extension.
+[Sonatype Nexus IQ Evaluation Extension](https://chrome.google.com/webstore/detail/mjehedmoboadebjmbmobpedkdgenmlhd) has support for both of these types, but this has yet to be ported to this extension.

 ### Missing or unsupported Registry?